Vanshaj14Mohan/Advanced-Python/readme.md

-# So in this advanced session we will learn about
+# So in this advanced Python session we will learn about:
+: Lists
+: Tuples
+: Dictionaries
+: Sets